an easy feast little gem and beet salad, slow roasted lamb over potato fritters, vanilla ice cream with pistachios

 Ice cream is all a winner for dessert– make it, buy it, love it- I sprinkle with crushed pistachios but use whatever suits your fancy- fresh summer berries, almonds or crush up your favorite chocolate bar.

 Salads are a good start to any meal, especially if you are serving a main course that is heavier in texture and flavor, such as a stew, beef or even pasta.
 Beets can be messy to roast yourself though the flavor is more rich and nutty than pickled or ready made.
 However, to avoid staining…

 Potatoes are the common side for many recipes.
 These potato fritters absorb all the lovely juices of your meat or fish, adding more flavor and a bit of crunch.
 They can be made an hour or two ahead of serving, just keep them in a warm oven.

 Green beans are my go to vegetable- easy to cook, work with a large variety of main courses, most people enjoy them- and you can add lots of different ingredients for more interesting flavors, textures and color.
 I prefer the thinner green beans, often called haricot vert.
 This is a basic recipe to start but…

 A complement to so many dishes, I continually use this recipe for both meat and fish dishes.
-It is super simple to make and adds a kick of flavor with the cream smoothness of yoghurt to any dish.
+It is super simple to make and adds a kick of flavor to any dish.
 You can adjust the amount of fresh horseradish to your liking, and of course you can always buy store bought sauce to make…